Peshmerga: Controversies

+Corruption and partisan control

 In addition the KDP and PUK have used the Peshmerga to exert a monopoly on the use of force within their zones.
 In 2011 KDP Peshmerga fired on anti-government protesters in Sulaymaniyah, and the PUK later used its own security forces to break up these protests, leading to criticism from all of the opposition parties in the Kurdistan Region Parliament.
 In 2014 the KDP used its Peshmerga forces to stop delegates from the Gorran Movement to enter Erbil and attend parliament.

+Concerns about persistent partisanship remain.
+In 2025, U.S. reports expressed frustration over stalled unification due to party lines, despite commitments.